WindowsSME/WindowsEndpointTools/README.md

-# QASystemChecks
+# WindowsEndpointTools

-A collection of PowerShell scripts designed for quick system audits, diagnostics, and quality assurance checks in Windows environments.
-These tools are great for helpdesk, IT audits, or onboarding checklists.
+PowerShell scripts for running diagnostics and performing lightweight remediation on Windows endpoints.
+Ideal for helpdesk use, pre-deployment health checks, or remote support workflows.

 ---